 It also explores how the private sector, government and civil society groups can work together in securing land tenure for the disenfranchised.

-Markets and private sector solutions for housing
+Markets, private and public sector solutions for affordable housing

 The focus of this track will be the expansion of the affordable housing sector via the engagement of private sector actors, namely business interventions (impact investment and CSR) and market-based solutions.